What Is Email Hosting: Explanation for Beginners

 Email hosting services by management models

 • Self-hosted (on-premises).
-An on-premise email hosting is the one you create yourself.
-If you choose to go this path, you will need to purchase and maintain physical servers, create infrastructure, and be responsible for security, updates, and bug fixes.
-Most likely you will need to hire a competent IT team that will be maintaining the servers and solving any emergencies.
+An on-premise email hosting is one you create yourself.
+If you choose this route, you will need to purchase and maintain physical servers, create infrastructure, and be responsible for security, updates, and bug fixes.
+You will likely need to hire a competent IT team to maintain the servers and solve any issues.
 This option is suitable for companies that want to have physical access to their servers because of security concerns.
-Such businesses usually produce and store a large amount of sensitive data and need to archive their emails.
+These businesses usually produce and store a large amount of sensitive data and need to archive their emails.

 • Cloud-based (hosted by third-party providers).
 These are traditional email hosting companies that manage the servers for you.
 They offer a hassle-free solution with maintenance and security handled externally.
 This option is ideal for most businesses seeking flexibility without the need for IT management.